top of page

 In Valencia the siesta is observed.
 This means that almost every business and (Government) organization will be closed from 14:00 to 17:00, with the exception of most super markets but including the majority of restaurants, we know the exceptions, just ask.
 A lot of businesses will stay open until 20:00 after they open at 17:00 again

-Valencians eat breakfast quite early and then have heaviest, most varied and longest, meal of the day ca. 13:00 and then have another meal late, at 21:00 or later.
+Valencians eat breakfast quite early and then have heaviest, most varied & longest, meal of the day ca. 13:00.
+Then have another meal, at 21:00 or later.

 I am not an early morning person, am quite the night owl.
-I tend to get up/active 11:00 ish (though before that I am usually working/translating online in my room), but if you like to get up between 07:00 and 09:00, go do your thing! :) Ideal time go to explore.
+I tend to active 11:00 ish (though before that I am usually working/translating online in my room), but if you like to get up between early morn, go do your thing! :) Ideal time go to explore.

-This is an extensive guide we made, it has 100+ things to do, see, places to eat and shops & prices information and much more.
+This is an extensive guide we made, it has 100+ things to do, see, places to eat, shops, prices, information and much more.
 It is rough -especially the formatting- but the info should be invaluable nonetheless. âž” Guide to Valencia

 Tidbits and good to know things: ATMs, tap water & cycling

-The tap water is perfectly fine to drink everywhere if pretty hard (minetals), in summer you really want to fill up your own bottle & apply sunscreen before you head out, the heat is no joke.
+ATM is 1 minute walk from our place, Caixa bank.
+The tap water is perfectly fine to drink everywhere if pretty hard (minerals).
+In summer you really want to fill up your own bottle & apply sunscreen before you head out, the sun is no joke.